matthewfeickert/intro-to-docker/_episodes/01-introduction.md

 - "Understand the basics of images and containers."
 keypoints:
 - "Images are series of zip files that act as templates for containers."
-- "Containers are runtime instantiation of images --- images with state and are native processes."
+- "Containers are runtime instantiation of images &mdash; images with state and are native processes."
 ---

 # Documentation